brian32768/react-cap/README.md

 For example the frontend is at https://capacity.wildsong.biz/ and the backend is at https://capacity.wildsong.biz/server/TABLENAME.

+Note to self, make sure you look at the entry in vhost.d/ folder in the nginx proxy.

 There is a sample.env, you have to copy it to .env and then edit it.

 Stupid auth problem - node's mysql client is out of date so execute this to downgrade.